Azure/fta-architecturalreview/articles/devtest.md

 * **Have you deployed any resources where there is only one instance of a particular resource?**

     Determine whether there are Single Points of failure in the solution.
 If there are, what is the potential risk for this component?
 How could this impact the wider solution?
 What steps can be taken to mitigate this risk?

-    >

-* **Have you thought about redundancy across your solution?<ul><li>VMs in a load balancer </li><li>Replicating databases</li><li>Geo-replication (e.g. via Traffic Manager)</li><li> Deploying to more than one region</li><li>Using automatic failover but manual failback</li><li>Redundancy for traffic manager</li>**
+* **Have you thought about redundancy across your solution?**

+    * VMs in a load balancer
+    * Replicating databases
+    * Geo-replication (e.g. via Traffic Manager)
+    * Deploying to more than one region
+    * Using automatic failover but manual failback
+    * Redundancy for traffic manager

-    Determine whether redundancy has been built into the solution. &nbsp; Are there single points of failures in the solution?
+    Determine whether redundancy has been built into the solution.
+Are there single points of failures in the solution?
 Could the solution be impacted by a failure of an Azure region?
 If so, would the requirements warrant the need for a geo-distributed application?

     > [https://docs.microsoft.com/en-us/azure/architecture/guide/design-principles/redundancy](https://docs.microsoft.com/en-us/azure/architecture/guide/design-principles/redundancy)

 * **Do you have any dependencies on resources that are external to your solution? (e.g. third party, such as payment providers or e-mail messaging).
 How are you protected against that third party service from failing?**

     Determine if there are dependencies on third parties that could cause a failure of the solution itself.
-(Be careful, as these could be upstream or downstream dependencies).<br><br>If so, how can this be mitigated?
+(Be careful, as these could be upstream or downstream dependencies).
+If so, how can this be mitigated?
 Are there agreements or SLAs in place?
 What are the escalation paths?

-    >

 * **DevTest on IaaS - Have you placed your virtual machines into an availability set?**